Tracking the Theme

 2. Rising Action

-The story’s key events that lead to and exposes the story’s conflict/problem are presented here.
-The problem may be an internal or external struggle.
-Give close attention to how the character(s) deal with the “problem.”
-Hint: Analyze what complex characters say and do and fail to do, what is said about them, and actions done to them.
-Importantly, theme is developing and taking shape.
+The Rising Action presents the key events that lead to and expose the story’s conflict or problem, which may be internal or external.
+Pay close attention to how characters confront the problem.
+Analyze what they say, do, fail to do, what is said about them, and the actions taken toward them.
+This is the stage where the theme is developing and taking shape.

 3. Climax

-The author purposely intensifies the character’s quest to win/overcome or fail; the opposition and its forces are magnified.
-Remember, the intensity may be expressed mentally, emotionally, as well as physically.
-At this point in the plot structure, the theme message has been established and is now being refined.
+At the Climax, the author intensifies the character’s struggle to succeed or fail.
+The opposition and its forces are magnified, which may be expressed mentally, emotionally, or physically.
+By this point, the theme message has been established and is now being refined through the heightened tension of the plot.

 4. Falling Action